openaustralia/theyvoteforyou/app/views/help/style_guide.md

 * make fewer small mistakes
 * make it easier for new people to start writing
 * help users – some people will pick up inconsistencies while reading; that means they are thinking about how something is being said and not what is being said
-* raise trust levels – if we are consistent, we are giving a coherent view.
+* raise trust levels – if we are consistent, we are giving a coherent view

 ## Write for the web
 We take into account how people read on the web when we write for Public Whip.
 We structure what we write so it can easily be read on-screen and accessed by all, regardless of age and background.